Because it is so irritating, eczema is miserable to deal with! Soothe it with this homemade eczema cream.

 There are also some healing diets that are a bit less intensive than the GAPS diet, and they can help permanently clear up eczema as well.
 My main point in mentioning diet is that I really think it’s best to look beyond treating just symptoms, and heal the main cause of eczema.

-Healing the root cause is super important.
+Addressing the root cause is super important.
 Otherwise eczema will keep on showing up.
-But before eczema is healed for good, we need to get some fast relief.
+But before eczema is gone for good, we need to get some fast relief.

 If you’ve been on my blog before at all, you’ll know how much I love organic, 100% grass fed tallow.
 When it is made into tallow balm, it is simply one of the most incredible things on the planet for skin.
 I talk all about why skin loves grass fed tallow in this post, which you can read here.

 As it turns out, tallow balm is amazing for soothing and relieving eczema.
-The abundant skin friendly nutrients that are in grass fed tallow heal and sooth skin like nothing else.
+The abundant skin friendly nutrients that are in grass fed tallow sooth skin like nothing else.

 I have a shop where I offer my handmade skincare products, including organic, 100% grass fed tallow balm.
 So many of my shop customers have told me how tallow balm helps their eczema.
 Often these people have tried everything else and tallow balm is the only thing that really helps.
 I thought that was pretty amazing!